L\'evy Area Analysis and Parameter Estimation for fOU Processes via Non-Geometric Rough Path Theory: Rough paths and It o integration

 for every $\omega\in N^{c}$, where $N$ is a null set.
-The second levels are defined similarly as (\ref{level-2}).
+The second level is defined similarly as to (\ref{level-2}).

-However, this theory of It\^o rough path enhancement and associated It\^o integration works well only for one forms, i.e. only works well for functions of $B_{t}^{H}$, and therefore this theory is not suitable in dealing with fOU processes which are not one forms of the fBM $B_{t}^{H}$.
-An fOU process $X_{t}$ depends on the whole path of $\{B_{s}^{H},\ 0\leq s\leq t\}$.
-In the present paper, we will reveal that a different integration theory (i.e. with different rough paths associated with fBM) is required.
-To define an It\^o rough path enhancement associated with fBM which is suitable for the study of fOU processes.
-Take
+The theory of above rough path enhancement and associated It\^o integration is limited to one forms, meaning that it only works well for functions of $B_{t}^{H}$.
+Thus, this theory is not suitable for dealing with fOU processes, which depend on the whole path of ${B_{s}^{H},\ 0\leq s\leq t}$.
+In this paper, we reveal that a different integration theory is needed: one with different rough paths associated with fBM.